isglobal-brge/dsHPC/README.md

 ## Overview

-`dsHPC` is a server-side DataSHIELD package that enables the execution of High-Performance Computing (HPC) jobs.
-It provides a standardized interface for submitting, monitoring, and retrieving results from jobs running on HPC resources, with built-in caching to avoid redundant computations. **This package is designed to be used by other DataSHIELD server-side packages.**
+`dsHPC` is a server-side DataSHIELD package that enables the execution of High-Performance Computing (HPC) jobs within the DataSHIELD framework.
+It provides a standardized interface for submitting, monitoring, and retrieving results from jobs running on HPC resources (Slurm clusters), with built-in caching to avoid redundant computations. **This package is designed to be used exclusively within the DataSHIELD server-side environment.**

 ## Features

+- **DataSHIELD Integration**: Fully integrated with the DataSHIELD privacy-preserving framework
-- **HPC Integration**: Interface with the job scheduler Slurm to submit and manage computational jobs
+- **HPC Integration**: Direct interface with the Slurm job scheduler to submit and manage computational jobs
 - **Efficient Caching**: Store and retrieve results based on function and parameter hashing to avoid redundant computations
 - **Job Management**: Submit, monitor, cancel, and retrieve results from computational jobs
-- **DataSHIELD Integration**: Secure server-side implementation compatible with DataSHIELD's privacy-preserving framework
 - **Flexible Configuration**: Customizable job submission parameters (memory, CPUs, time limits, etc.)
-- **Local Fallback**: Gracefully falls back to local execution when HPC resources are unavailable
+- **Local Fallback**: Gracefully falls back to local execution when Slurm is unavailable
 - **Python Integration**: Seamlessly execute Python code and modules, with support for image processing via Pillow

 ## Documentation

 - [Package Website](https://isglobal-brge.github.io/dsHPC/) - Complete documentation with function reference and vignettes
-- [Usage Guide](guides/usage.md) - Comprehensive documentation for using dsHPC
+- [Usage Guide](docs/usage.md) - Comprehensive documentation for using dsHPC
-- [Developer Integration Guide](guides/developer_guide.md) - Guide for DataSHIELD package developers who want to integrate dsHPC
+- [Developer Integration Guide](docs/developer_guide.md) - Guide for DataSHIELD package developers who want to integrate dsHPC
 - [Docker Setup](docker/) - Example Dockerfile to set up all dsHPC requirements in a rock instance

 ## Installation